Out of the Blue

 As the Days felt the impact of people’s unwillingness to pursue natural ways of healing, Steve soon realized he needed a steady source of income, so he began doing home repairs and remodels.
 With the economy running strong in Washington State at that time (early 2000) and plenty of work available in the home repair and construction market, health evangelism took a back seat to running a successful business.
 But Steve’s heart for ministry did not wane.
 On the side, he began a DVD and literature ministry handing out nearly 30,000 DVDs and thousands of Steps to Christ booklets in just a few short years.
 Steve and Suzanne thought their original quest into the Health Ministry/Medical Missionary work had been in vain, but like Joseph during the time of his slavery in Egypt, they couldn’t see the plan that God had for them.

 In 2006 they bought a house to flip on the now-volatile real estate market.
-It was located right in the middle of their small town of Wenatchee, Washington.
+It was located right in the middle of their small town of Wenatchee, Washington, they were trying to look for a guide on how to sell your home fast.
 Always desiring to reach others, they would hand out materials to neighbors and those that passed by.
 One day, a young man was walking his dogs by their house and Steve gave him some Bible-based materials to look at.
 This brief encounter developed into a close friendship.
 After a few months this man told them that a brain tumor he had battled since his childhood had returned.
 The Days made some dietary and lifestyle suggestions, but he insisted that he would rather die than give up meat.
 However, he changed his position on this once his doctor told him that the tumor was inoperable and that he had less than six months to live.
 Through prayer he was led to realize that this new friendship was ordained by God as a means of bringing him into an understanding of God’s health principles.
 The Days continued to work with him and he made tremendous improvements, even to the point that the bald, radiation-burned areas on his head re-grew hair.
 So wonderful was his story that it made the local newspapers.

 Not long after this they received a call from a woman whose doctors had diagnosed her with inflammatory breast cancer and given her two months to live.
 Again, the Days utilized the knowledge they had gained at the Medical Missionary College and made a plan for her recovery, praying with her and providing support.
 Within a few short months, she made a complete recovery.
 Praise God!
 He is the Master Healer.
 These encounters renewed their desire to get back into the medical missionary work, but Out of the Blue The Story of How Home for Health Ministry Began in Kentucky, U.S.A.
 Mission Projects International Quarterly 17 they didn’t know how to go about it.
 The Days prayed that God would open a way for them to return to this line of work.
 By 2007-2008 Steve’s business in home repair and construction was drying up as the economy began to manifest its sorry state of affairs.
 Steve finally had to let go of his company employees and simply focus on making ends meet.